 They formed an intention to move to the UK for an extended period of time for family reasons and needed to understand their UK tax position now and moving forward.
-It also needed to be considered that they require substantial funds to maintain their lifestyle.
+It also needed to be considered that they required substantial funds to maintain their lifestyle.

-In the first instance we reviewed the residence position of the client and their family for tax purposes.
+In the first instance, we reviewed the residence position of the client and their family for tax purposes.

 We prepared a comprehensive report for the client in respect of their family’s UK tax residence position.
 This report also explained how the UK tax system worked in respect of identifying whether or not an individual is resident or non-resident for tax purposes.

-Again we prepared a comprehensive report on how the remittance basis of taxation worked for non-domiciled individuals to assist them with structuring their affairs.
-This would enable them to bring funds to the UK in the most tax efficient manner possible from a UK perspective.
+Again, we prepared a comprehensive report on how the remittance basis of taxation worked for non-domiciled individuals to assist them with structuring their affairs.
+This would enable them to bring funds to the UK in the most tax-efficient manner possible from a UK perspective.

 We liaised with the client’s overseas advisers and family office throughout this process.